• Skip to primary navigation

 But with some work, you can train your dog to behave and prevent bad habits.

-So, try this helpful advice if you struggle to teach your stubborn puppy to behave.
+So, try this helpful advice if you struggle to manage your stubborn dog’s behavior.

 Consistent training

-One of the most important things to remember when working with any stubborn puppy is that consistent training is critical.
+Consistent training is one of the most important things to remember when working with any stubborn puppy.

 Be consistent with commands and expectations, and ensure everyone in the household follows the same rules.

-This can be challenging if you have children or other pets, but it’s essential to set clear boundaries from the start.
+Having children or other pets can be challenging, but setting clear boundaries is essential to achieve the desired behavior.
 If your puppy knows they can get away with certain behaviors sometimes, they’ll continue to test the limits.

-If you need additional tools to help train your pup, you can find more info from HaloCollar.
-Additionally, you can try their new dog training collar to see if it will help.
+If you need additional tools to help train your pup, HaloCollar has more information.
+You can also try their new dog training collar to see if it will help.

 Training collars help dogs understand when they are doing something wrong by emitting a sound or vibration.

-Keep training sessions short; 15 minutes or less is best.
-And mix training sessions with playtime to keep your puppy from getting frustrated or bored.
+Keep training sessions short—15 minutes or less is best.
+Mix training sessions with playtime to keep your puppy from getting frustrated or bored.

 Positive reinforcement